Skip to main content

 Metals

-*It should be noted here that this list contains accurate information regarding the intrinsic strengths and weaknesses of various metals.
-As mentioned above, there are some modern finishing techniques currently available that are capable of removing these weaknesses to a large extent.
-The most prevalent of these is called “powder coating” which is far superior to paint and can make many metals significantly more water and rust-resistant.
+*this list contains accurate information regarding the intrinsic strengths and weaknesses of various metals.
+As mentioned above, there are a variety of new, modern finishing techniques currently available that can remove these weaknesses to a large extent.
+The most prevalent of these finishes is called “powder coating” which is far superior to paint and can make many metals significantly more resistant to water and rust.

 Iron